xrdocs/application-hosting/_tutorials/2016-05-16--xrdocs-guest-bloggers.md

 The difference in the workflow is post commit.
 As a Guest Blogger, as soon as you save the markdown content in [prose.io](http://prose.io), a **Pull Request** will be generated on the github repository that you contributed to (application-hosting, telemetry etc.)

 * Post the commit, the owner/contributors of the github repository can then assign a reviewer of your content on Github.
+For example if you contributed to the application-hosting xrdocs github repo [xrdocs/application-hosting](https://github.com/xrdocs/application-hosting/tree/gh-pages)

+* As a Guest Blogger, Keep a local copy of your markdown content with you.
-* Once the Review process is complete, the
+* Once the Review process is complete, the assigned owner will merge the content, so that your recent changes get reflected in prose.io even after you close your tab.
+* Your document will be part of the website, but will remain unpublished until the owner is comfortable.